owncloud-archive/documentation/CONTRIBUTING.rst

     To ssh://git@github.com/owncloud/documentation.git
        b5583aa..4f51698  HEAD -> master

-To send a pull request, you have two options.

-If using GitHub, you can do the pull request from there.
-Navigate to your repository, select the branch you just created, and then select the "Pull Request" button in the upper right.
+To send a `pull request <https://help.github.com/articles/creating-a-pull-request/>`_ when using GitHub, navigate to your repository, select the branch you just created, and then select the "Pull Request" button in the upper right.
 Select the user/organization "owncloud/documentation" as the recipient.

 What Branch To Issue The Pull Request Against?
 ----------------------------------------------